-- We estimated annual mean basal melt rates at the EastGRIP drill site from time series of high-precise high-precision phasesensitive radar measurements.
+We estimated annual mean basal melt rates at the EastGRIP drill site from time series of high-precision phase-sensitive radar measurements.
 We derived the change in the measured ice thickness, thinning from firn densification occurring below the instrument and the vertical strain in the upper 1450 m of the roughly 2668 m thick ice.
-Three Two different scenarios for vertical strain distribution were used to to quantify a plausible range of dynamic thinning.
-Thus, we derived a range of melt rates from 0.16 to 0.22 m a^{-1} an averaged melt rate of $0.19 \pm 0.04 \text{ m a}^{-1}$.
-We are aware that these melt rates require - an extremely large amount of heat that we suggest to arise from the subglacial water system and the geothermal heat flux.
+Two different scenarios for vertical strain distribution were used to to quantify a plausible range of dynamic thinning.
+Thus, we derived an averaged melt rate of $0.19 \pm 0.04 \,\mathrm{m\,a^{-1}}$.
+We are aware that these melt rates require an extremely large amount of heat that we suggest to arise from the subglacial water system and the geothermal heat flux.
 However, these melt rates are based on measurements with a modern ice penetrating radar whose penetration depth is limited due to transmitting power.
 Thus, no assumptions on past accumulation rates or other uncertainties in age reconstruction are involved.
 Our major uncertainty is the vertical strain in the lower part of the ice stream.
-This could be overcome if a more powerful radar with a similar vertical resolution could be operated autonomously over several months which we want to accumulate herewith.
+This could be overcome if a more powerful radar with a similar vertical resolution could be operated autonomously over several months which we want to encourage herewith.

-Code availability.
+275 Code availability.
 Own developed MATLAB routines for ApRES processing are available from the corresponding author on request.